evivelentza/Exquisite-corpse-evi/README.md

 # First project

-Welcome my first collaborative project!
+Welcome to my first collaborative project!

 Hello,
 I am doing changes.
 So you have your first merging request